Jimmy McNulty (footballer): Career

 On 2 February, it was revealed that McNulty had a change of heart and agreed to join Brighton & Hove Albion, signing a 3 1/2-year contract.

 After scoring on his debut against Peterborough, McNulty ruptured a kidney during Brighton's 4–0 home defeat to Crewe Alexandra on 28 February 2009, and the injury ruled him out of action for the foreseeable future.
 On 23 March, it was announced that McNulty had an operation to remove his right kidney and that he would be ruled out of action for approximately six months.
 McNulty made his first appearance for Brighton since suffering the horrendous injury in a 2–0 pre-season friendly victory at Scunthorpe United, coming on as a second-half substitute.
 McNulty made his competitive comeback for Brighton during the 1–0 defeat at Leyton Orient in the Football League Trophy competition on 6 October 2009.
 After making another 10 competitive appearances since his horrific injury, the last being in the 3–2 defeat to Aston Villa in the FA Cup during January 2010, McNulty was allowed to join Championship side Scunthorpe United on an initial one-month loan to furthermore help his comeback to professional football by manager Gus Poyet.
-During his short spell at Glanford Park, McNulty made 3 appearances for the Iron before returning to Brighton at the conclusion of the Championship season.
+During his short spell at Glanford Park, McNulty made 3 appearances before returning to Brighton at the conclusion of the Championship season.

 During July 2010, he re-signed for Scunthorpe on a further six months' loan deal, however after suffering an ankle injury requiring surgery, McNulty returned to Brighton on 5 December 2010.

 On 24 June 2011, McNulty signed for Championship side Barnsley on a two-year contract.
 He was voted Players player of the year in his first season at Barnsley.
 The following season Barnsley manager Keith Hill announced McNulty as the new team captain.